5 Anthropology and the European Enlightenments

 Each form of subsistence, each way of producing food, had consequences for the size of the population, the permanence of abode, and the comforts and wealth of those who participated.
 Agricultural societies, for example, often involved tributary elites who extracted a surplus to support nobles and warriors who contributed little – their extraction amounted to unproductive labor.
 Smith’s capitalist model forced elites to risk their wealth in investments on competitive markets.
 As failing to compete would produce economic ruin, elites in the new economy were driven to innovate and produce commodities that buyers would freely choose to acquire.

 The four stage theory was both simple and influential.
-In the nineteenth century an American anthropologist named Lewis Henry Morgan (1818-1881) constructed an ethnological system for classifying all human societies that was based on the Scottish model.
+In the 19th century an American anthropologist named Lewis Henry Morgan (1818-1881) constructed an ethnological system for classifying all human societies that was based on the Scottish model.
 In Morgan’s scheme – which involved seven stages – each stage was anchored on technologies that shaped food production, and as the mode of subsistence changed, additional changes followed, related to property, kinship, and political organization.

 Morgan’s work attracted the esteem of several influential readers.
 Karl Marx (1818-1881) and Friedrich Engles (1820-1895), who were famous for their critique of Smith’s political economy, and for political activism that included authoring the Communist Manifesto in 1848, became enamored with Morgan’s synthesis.
-Shortly after the death of Marx and Morgan, Engel authored a derivative work titled The Origin of Marriage, Private Property, and the State (1884) which introduced Morgan’s work to the twentieth century communist movement.
+Shortly after the death of Marx and Morgan, Engel authored a derivative work titled The Origin of Marriage, Private Property, and the State (1884) which introduced Morgan’s work to the 20th century communist movement.

 In anthropology, Morgan’s work was largely abandoned until the 1930s, when it was adopted by Leslie White (1900-1975) and his students at the University of Michigan.
 Like Morgan’s work, and consonant with the Scottish Enlightenment thinkers, White’s students centered their taxonomy of cultures on systems of food production, which consisted on hunting and gathering, horticulture, pastoralism, pre-industrial intensive agriculture, and industrial agriculture.
 Each food system had social ramifications, such that systems of economic exchange, political organization, and social inequality shifted across the categories of culture.
 At least at the level of introductory courses in cultural anthropology, the Four Stages Theory continues to structure instruction in the twenty-first century.